francois-vincent/clingon/README.rst

 There's more
 ~~~~~~~~~~~~

+Two convenience exceptions are available for you to use in your script:
+``RunnerError`` prompts the given message to stderr, and then sys.exit(1).
+``RunnerErrorWithUsage`` prepends a usage string before your error message
+in stderr, and then sys.exit(1).

 You can specify a variable list of parameters by adding a ``*args``
 parameter to your python function, with the usual constraint that it